univention/univention-corporate-server/doc/changelog/index.rst

   back-channel logout possible if the UMC is run in multiprocessing mode (:uv:bug:`57482`).

-* Fix a bug where it was impossible to change passwords via the UMC due to the UMC server not closing file descriptors properly (:uv:bug:`57194`).
+* Fix a bug where it was impossible to change passwords through the UMC due to the UMC server not closing file descriptors properly (:uv:bug:`57194`).

-* Do not show the OpenID Connect permission consent screen when the UMC is the relying party (:uv:bug:`57506`).
+* Don't show the OpenID Connect permission consent screen when the UMC is the relying party (:uv:bug:`57506`).

 * Better support for Portal/UMC OIDC setup with FQDN different from internal